Meet the WGME News Team

 Jeff is married with 5 children and lives in Portland.
 He is a big fan of the arts.
 Jeff sings and plays trombone.
 He has sang the national anthem at many sporting events over the years including NBA, MLS and Major League Baseball games.
-He also enjoys softball, skiing, running and bike riding.
-Jeff enjoys running so much, you can see him most weekends in the Spring, Summer and Fall running in races around the area.
+He also enjoys running and takes part in many road races throughout the year.
+Actually Jeff and his wife plan on running a marathon next fall.
 Whether its participating or watching on television, sports has always meant a lot to Jeff.
 He is a huge fan of the Nebraska Cornhuskers college football team.
-Dont be surprised if you see him watching red around town.
+Dont be surprised if you see him wearing red all around town.

 Craig Miller - Meteorologist

 Growing up in New England was an exciting place for Craig to be as a kid with the ever changing weather.
 Snow storms and thunderstorms were the highlight and the trigger for Craig s interest in meteorology.
 As a young kid Craig would use his VHS camera to record himself doing weather reporting in the backyard and today he says he's just a big kid when its comes to weather, enjoying forecasting and watching the weather unfold, and still loving those snow storms!